hclbaur/sds-core/docs/SPECIFICATION.md

 they receive it.
 By contrast, humans are very particular about order – if not for aesthetic reasons, then surely for practical ones.

-That is why the order in which SDA nodes are expected, equals the order in the context in which you defined them.
+That is why the order in which SDA nodes are expected, equals the order in which you defined them (within their context type).

-I have been working in the field of application integration for the bigger part of my professional life, and I have hardly ever seen a design that allows or expects data to be in any order.
+I have been working in the field of application integration for most of my professional life, and I have hardly ever seen a design that allows or expects data to be in any order.
 But I do remember using this pattern as a workaround to deal with applications that are unable to enforce to a particular order.

 Maybe in other areas, this is more common, I have no idea.
-But even if it is not, SDS is able to support this.
+But regardless, SDS is able to support this.
 For example, if we need to allow the first and last names of a contact to appear in any order, this is how we define them to be `unordered`:

-	node {
+	node "contact" {
-		name "contact"
 		unordered {
-			node { name "firstname" type "string" }
+			node "firstname" { type "string" }
-			node { name "lastname" type "string" }
+			node "lastname" { type "string" }
 		}
 	}